The Vampire Squid Of Hell

 Rather fascinatingly, the vampiric squid is covered with photophores - organs that produce light.
 These 'light organs' allow the squid to give out disorienting flashes of light which can be used as a defense mechanism to ward off predators.

-Even more fascinatingly, the vampire squid has a pair of photoreceptors on top of it's head which it is believed may be used to detect any movement coming from above.
+Even more fascinatingly, the vampire squid has a pair of photoreceptors on top of it's head which it is believed could be used to detect any movement coming from above.

 In addition, the squid uses counterillumination by generating it's own bluish light which cloaks the creature's presence from other creatures below - in other words, whilst the vampiric squid can detect threats from above with it's eyes, it cannot detect them from below if it is looking up and therefore uses bioluminescence to camouflage itself from any predators that may be located below.